 Sporting 26 jewels and beating at a standard frequency of 28,800 vph, the caliber offers a guaranteed power reserve of 40 hours.
 It is also accurate as well: the Japanese brand guarantees that the automatic watch will not lose or gain more than 30 seconds per day.

-Being around 30 millimeters in diameter and 5.52 mm thick, the movement sits quite comfortably inside the oversized body of the watch, which is crafted from satin-finished stainless steel.
+Being around 30 millimeters in diameter and 5.52 mm thick, the movement sits comfortably inside the oversized body, which is crafted from satin-finished stainless steel.

 At 46 millimeters in diameter and 17 millimeters high, this is a huge watch.
 However, its gargantuan proportions are somewhat offset by an impressive water resistance rating of 500 meters: if used together with a professional electronic diving computer, it can become a nice companion for a hard-core diver.